AntArch/CNL_ACE_Ontology_Setup/CNL_ACE_Ontology_Setup_01_Overview.md

 > John is mortal.

 This is an example of [inference](https://en.wikipedia.org/wiki/Inference).
-The benefit comes when
+The benefit comes when a computer can come to the same inference.
 This can be visualized in the [RACE (reasoning engine) web client](http://attempto.ifi.uzh.ch/race/) as demonstrated in the file AutomatedReasoningUsingRACE_whoIsMortal.mp4 in the video folder (put a link onto youtube).

+Further benefits come when moving from inferencing over a small number of facts to inferencing over hundreds, thousands or millions of facts.

 We will use CNL to express short facts about the activities and functions of the business/enterprise.
 The major benefit for RoS is that these statements can be easily understood by domain experts and challenged.
 The things I'm looking for is moments where someone says....